LPG cylinder shortage scam alert: fake ‘pay now for next-day delivery’ ads spreading online

 Published By: Deepti Ratnam | Published: Mar 12, 2026, 01:35 PM (IST)

 Fuel supply concern is becoming one of the hot topics in many parts of the world after tensions occurred in West Asia.
 Following the conflict involving the United States, Israel, and Iran, the uncertainty is looming over global energy markets.
 India is also not untouched with this global crisis, and hence, the situation has raised worries about possible delays in LPG cylinder supply.
 With rising demand, many households are trying to secure LPG cylinder in advance.
 Unfortunately, this situation has also created an opportunity for cybercriminals and black market to launch new scams targeting LPG consumers.
-Also Read: US-Iran war reaches Indian kitchens?
-LPG shortage concerns boost Induction appliance demand
+Also Read: Buying an Induction Cooktop?
+Keep these 6 things in mind first

 Cyber criminals often track popular online searches and social media discussions, wherein consumers are looking for a particular product.
 As soon as they notice a rise in searches related to LPG bookings, they come up with scams tactics that appear helpful, but are dangerous and actually designed to steal money from users.